 4 September 2013

-The DO School has run its unique one-year programs from the beginning combining an intense on-Campus phase with an off-Campus phase in the Fellows’ home countries, in which they learn via an online curriculum whilst starting their ventures.
+The DO School has run its unique one-year programs from the beginning, combining an intense on-Campus phase with an off-Campus phase in the Fellows’ home countries, in which they learn via an online curriculum whilst starting their ventures.

 MOOC’s are easy to consume.
 Experts often debate their maximum length aiming for good completion rates, which are always challenging to reach.
-The DO School MOOC aims to be fun but will also require a bit of time as it ideally exceeds the online experience and aims to connect online learning with real action on the ground.
-The course is designed for people who have a concrete start-up idea as the course supports the actual implementation of relevant first steps.
+The DO School MOOC aims to be fun but will also require a bit of time as it ideally goes beyond the online experience and aims to connect online learning with real action on the ground.
+The course is designed for people who have a concrete start-up idea, as the course supports the actual implementation of relevant first steps.
 The course provides resources and knowledge from inspiring leaders in the start-up community and offers insight into the learning experiences of other emerging social entrepreneurs.
 To this aim, the course will bring together inspiring leaders who share their experiences and secrets as well as young social entrepreneurs who have started up recently and know whats important today in the first months.